GoogleCloudPlatform/python-docs-samples/gen_ai/README.md

 ## Getting Started

-To try and run these Code samples, we have following recommend using Google Cloud IDE or Google Colab.
+To try and run these Code samples, we recommend using Google Cloud IDE or Google Colab.

 Note: A Google Cloud Project is a pre-requisite.